-In order for us to provide insurance quotes, insurance products and/or deal with any claims or complaints, Hudson needs to collect and process CPI.
-The types of CPI that are collected and processed may include:
+In order for us to provide insurance quotes, insurance products and/or handle any claims or complaints, Hudson needs to collect and process CPI.
+The types of CPI that Hudson collected, processed and disclosed for business purposes in the last 12 months may include:

-- Individual Details – Name, address (including proof of address), other contact details (for example, email address and telephone numbers), gender, marital status, date and place of birth, nationality, employer, job title, employment history and family details, including their relationship to you.
+- Individual details such as name, signature, address (including proof of address), other contact details (for example, email address and telephone numbers), gender, marital status, date and place of birth, nationality, occupation, employer, job title, employment history, and family details, including their relationship to you.

-- Identification Details – Identification numbers issued by government bodies or agencies, including your social security number, passport number, and/or driver’s license number.
+- Identification details such as identification numbers issued by government bodies or agencies, including your social security number, passport number, and/or driver’s license number and state.

-- Financial Information – Bank account or credit card details, income or other financial information.
+- Financial information such as bank account, credit card or debit card details, insurance policy number, income or other financial information.

-- Risk Details – Information about you which Hudson needs to collect in order to assess the risk(s) to be insured and provide a quote.
-This may include data relating to your health, criminal convictions or other special categories of CPI.
+- Risk details including information about you which Hudson needs to collect in order to assess the risk(s) to be insured and provide a quote.
+This may include data relating to your health, medical information, criminal convictions or other special categories of CPI.
 For certain types of products, this could also include telematics data.

-- Policy Information – Information about the quotes you receive and policies you take out.
+- Policy information about the quotes you receive and policies you take out.

-- Credit and Anti-Fraud Data – Credit history, credit score, sanctions, criminal offenses and information received from various anti-fraud databases relating to you.
+- Credit and anti-fraud data such as credit history, credit score, sanctions, criminal offenses and information received from various anti-fraud databases relating to you.

-- Special Categories of CPI – Health records, criminal convictions, racial or ethnic origin, political opinions, religious or philosophical beliefs, union membership, genetic data, biometric or data concerning sex life or sexual orientation.
+- Special categories such as health records, criminal convictions, racial or ethnic origin, political opinions, religious or philosophical beliefs, union membership, genetic data, biometric or data concerning sex life or sexual orientation.

 Where Hudson Might Collect Your CPI From

-Hudson might collect your CPI from various sources, including:
+Hudson may collect your CPI from various sources, including: